Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Pipeline with schedule (time or new package version)
 Recipe with source AMI, Components, Test components
 Insfrastructure with IAM role and instance type for pipeline run
-Distribution to regions
+Distribution to multiple regions
-Uses Build and Test EC2 instances, Creates AMI image
+Uses B=build and test EC2 instances, Creates AMI image

 ## Scability, Elasticity and High Availability
 Scability can handle bigger loads